j1bulbul/GPT4Storytellers/README.md

 3. **(Optional)** Setup a virtual environment and activate it.
 4. **(Optional)** Connect to the OpenAI API by storing your OpenAI secret key in a `.env` file.
 5. Run the Flask server: `python app.py`.
-6. Open your browser and navigate to `http://localhost:5000`, or whichever port you have manually set to host the server, to start using StoryGPT.
+6. Open your browser and navigate to `http://localhost:5000`, or whichever port you have manually set to locally host your web-app, to start using StoryGPT.

 ## Future Enhancements